 Internal decorations

 Repair category 1

 Notes The property is in good decorative order.
-An asbestos survey has not been carried out to categorically confirm/deny the presence of any asbestos materials within in any decorative coating.
+An asbestos survey has not been carried out to categorically confirm/deny the presence of any asbestos materials within any decorative coverings.

 Cellars

 Repair category -

 Notes Not applicable.